Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Introduction

 Sensitivity analysis, particularly {G}lobal {S}ensitivity {A}nalysis (GSA), supports engineering endeavours by identifying which variables are most and least influential~\cite{razavi2021future}.
 In the context of engineering design exploration, this information is important for setting design priorities, such as determining which variables should be prioritized.
 For instance, in the field of aerodynamics, GSA aids in analyzing the impact of geometric or kinematic parameters on the aerodynamic performance of a multi-element airfoil~\cite{pm2023sensitivity}, a hovering flapping wing~\cite{lang2023sensitivity}, and a high-pressure capturing wing~\cite{xiaozhe2024surrogate}.
-Common techniques in engineering include variance-based decomposition methods, such as {Sobol\textquotesingle} indices~\cite{Sobol2001global}, which measure the individual effects of input variables and their interactions on the {QoI}.
+Common techniques in engineering include variance-based decomposition methods, such as {Sobol'} indices~\cite{Sobol2001global}, which measure the individual effects of input variables and their interactions on the {QoI}.
 Although variance-based decomposition is valuable, it only quantifies how much each input contributes to output variance but does not directly reveal the input–output functional form, such as local nonlinearity or the detailed structure of interactions.
-This is why we argue that visual tools such as PDPs and ICE curves provide complementary information to variance decomposition.

 Besides GSA, sometimes it is also of interest to understand the behavior of the black-box function when the input of interest is changed.
-In artificial intelligence and Machine Learning (ML), explainability serves several purposes, including building trust in the model and enhancing transparency, which is especially crucial in fields like medicine~\cite{belle2021principles}, and knowledge discovery~\cite{roscher2020explainable}.
+In artificial intelligence and Machine Learning (ML), explainability serves several purposes, including building trust in the model and enhancing transparency~\cite{belle2021principles, roscher2020explainable}.
 Even in engineering, transparency is also vital, as it allows engineers and researchers to verify that the ML model is consistent with established domain knowledge.
 In this paper, we aim to utilize explainability methods for knowledge discovery in engineering design, viewing the ML model not just as a predictive tool, but also as a source of valuable insights.
 Recently, there has been growing interest in unifying the frameworks of sensitivity analysis and explainable ML~\cite{scholbeck2023position}.